jackhman/sergio-martin-rubio-site/_posts/2019-10-21-centralized-configuration-with-spring-cloud-config-server.md

 ## Other Features

 - Set multiple repositories with `spring.cloud.config.server.git.repo`.
-- Set the timeout for retrieven properties from git  with `spring.cloud.config.server.git.timeout` (default value is 5 seconds).
+- Set the timeout for retrieving properties from git with `spring.cloud.config.server.git.timeout` (default value is 5 seconds).
 - Force the pull from git if you set `spring.cloud.config.server.git.force-pull` to true.

 <p class="text-center">